• Explore. Learn. Thrive. Fastlane Media Network

 When your target audience is looking for services and products on the internet, they will often choose the first supplier that appears on the first page of their search results.
 This means that your e-commerce business has to rank to enable prospective customers to find you; this is where SEO comes in.

 Including SEO in your marketing strategy allows you to research high-volume with low-competition keyphrases to create stellar content, optimize your listings for text-based and voice-based search, and cultivate backlinks to establish domain authority.
 This improves your site’s visibility and credibility, increasing traffic and better conversion rates.
-Be sure to hire a reputable digital marketing agency if you are running an eCommerce business to ensure you get powerful SEO for ecommerce business and can grow quickly.
+Be sure to hire a reputable digital marketing agency if you are running an eCommerce business to ensure you get powerful SEO for your ecommerce business, and can increase.

 9. Establish a content marketing strategy

 Content marketing is an effective way of improving e-commerce sales.
-While it requires a lot of effort and time, and the results are not instant, writing and publishing engaging content can boost organic SEO.
+While it requires a lot of effort and time, and the results take time, writing and publishing engaging content can boost organic SEO.
 Creating quality content also establishes you as an authority in your niche, helping your e-commerce business be more visible online.
 This attracts more customers, which in turn increases sales.

 10. Make your e-commerce business mobile-friendly

 Over 79% of online shoppers purchase through their smartphones.
-This means that you have to optimize for mobile e-commerce to provide a seamless experience through the different levels of your customer's journey.
-Ensure that your website is adaptable and includes clickable hyperlinks, autofill suggestions, and reduced animation usage.
-The content should also be displayed appropriately with fast processing time to improve your mobile e-commerce sales.
+This means you must optimize for mobile e-commerce to provide a seamless experience through the different levels of your customer’s journey.
+Ensure your website is adaptable and includes clickable hyperlinks, autofill suggestions, and reduced animation usage.
+The content should also be displayed appropriately and have a fast processing time to improve your mobile e-commerce sales.

 11. Accept multiple payment options

 Payment gateways are crucial to the success of your business, and selecting an appropriate payment gateway is critical.
-However, while choosing a single option may seem convenient, it hurts conversions.
+However, while choosing a single option may seem convenient, conversions could be improved.
 It often results in cart abandonment, so consider accepting multiple payment methods, including ACH transfers, Visa, Mastercard, and mobile money transactions.
 Accepting various payment options expands topographical coverage, enhances the client experience, and improves conversions and sales.

 12. Sell internationally